bhisaac/5eFP/5eFP-SRD.md

 ## Otherworldly Patron

-You are in the service of an otherworldly being of your choice: the Fey, the Celestial, or the Primordial, each detailed at the end of the class description.
+You are in the service of an otherworldly being of your choice: the Fey, the Exile, or the Primordial, each detailed at the end of the class description.
 Your choice grants you additional game features.

 ## Pact Magic (Rest)